bleichenbacher-daniel/Rooterberg/README.md

   change, since there are a number of open questions.
 For example, the field "key_type" was added because some libraries require the knowledge of the key type of the encrypted key before parsing.
   It is also unclear to what degree a test can expect a key validation of the decrypted key.
-  Stricter tests could be addded if a full key validation could be assumed.
+  Stricter tests could be added if a full key validation could be assumed.
 The test vector are are sorted by the symmetric algorithm.
 This should allow adding additional symmetric encryption schemes without affecting existing tests.
 * Added edge cases for RSA PKCS #1 decryption.
 Most of the new test vectors test edge cases that